The College of Business was established in 2007, based on demand from the University's relationships in the global market place.

 - As part of the ACBSP accreditation and the University’s strategic planning process, we have adopted a college-specific Mission, Vision and Value statements.

 - As part of an academic program review, the college developed Four Pillars of Knowledge as guiding principles.
 From those principles flow the college’s overarching goals, along with MBA and undergraduate program outcomes.

 - College of Business Resources

 - University Resources

-Concordia Enterprise Group (C.E.G.) is a student run group that assists undergraduate students in their entrepreneurial ventures.
-C.E.G. enables students to build leadership skills, develop innovative ideas and strengthen confidence in American and global business.
+Concordia Business Group (C.B.G.) is a student run group that assists undergraduate students in their entrepreneurial ventures.
+C.B.G. enables students to build leadership skills, develop innovative ideas and strengthen confidence in American and global business.

 - Learn about entrepreneurship and business start-ups

 - Practice money management